 The tour starts and ends in Warsaw.
 Participants arrive in Warsaw F. Chopin Airport Okecie (WAW) at their own expense.
 If you fly into Warszawa Modlin (WMI), you should account for ca. 2 hrs to get to WAW airport.

-18.00 (at the latest) pick up from Warsaw F. Chopin Airport Okecie (WAW) and checking in at a comfortable Hotel.
-After a brief introduction to Poland our guide will explain the tour itinerary and plans for the next days in detail.
-Afterwards, we will take public transport and have a short walk in the old town of Warsaw, followed by dinner at a traditional Polish Restaurant down town.
+18.00 (at the latest) pick up from Warsaw F. Chopin Airport Okecie (WAW) and checking in at a comfortable hotel.
+After a brief introduction to Poland we will meet down for a traditional Polish dinner and our guide will explain the tour itinerary and plans for the next days in detail.

 WILDLIFE WATCHING IN THE BIEBRZA NATIONAL PARK